pedrogengo/MLChallenge/README.md

 4. Make a commit to start the CI CD pipeline;
 5. Wait Github actions finish;
 6. When all the steps were completed, access your AWS account in **sa-east-1** region;
-7. Search for S3 and enters in **crawler-ml-challenge** (or the name you choose, if you change this in infra.yaml);
+7. (OPTIONAL) Search for S3 and enters in **crawler-ml-challenge** (or the name you choose, if you change this in infra.yaml);
-8. Creates a folder called **inputs/** and upload a csv file with each link you want to start the crawler in one line, e.g:
+8. (OPTIONAL) Creates a folder called **inputs/** and upload a csv file with each link you want to start the crawler in one line, e.g:

 <center>